 Benign prostate hyperplasia or enlargement, which can also be referred to as BPE, is a medical condition that affects men only causes enlargement of the prostate.
 The prostate is a small gland that is located in the pelvis between the penis and bladder.
 This can lead to issues with passing urine, due to additional pressure on the bladder and urethra.

-The cause of benign prostate enlargement is unknown; however, it is thought to be related to changes in hormone levels as men get older (this is why it is most common in men over the age of 50).
+The cause of Benign prostate hyperplasia is unknown; however, it is thought to be related to changes in hormone levels as men get older (this is why it is most common in men over the age of 50).

 The severity of the symptoms can differ between patients; some men will have mild symptoms, whereas others will have trouble that needs surgical intervention.